How to Manually Open and Close a Garage Door

 3. Find the emergency release cord, which should hang from the door system’s center track and have a red handle.

-4. Pull the cord to disconnect the trolley and use the handle to ensure you can reopen your garage door if you need to.
+4. Pull the emergency release cord to disconnect the trolley and use the handle to ensure you can reopen your garage door if you need to.

 5. Lower the door again, and lock it to keep everything in your garage safe.